ikrommyd/egamma-tnp/README.md

 ```bash
 pip install .
 ```
 This works the same way in any other python virtual environment.

+You don't have to use jupyter to run this package.
+You can just run it like the `run.py` script.
+However, there are a lot of convenience features available in jupyter notebook that make this tool very expressive.
+Jupyter comes pre-installed in the singularity images.
+If you want to use any other type of environment and want to use jupyter notebooks, make sure it has jupyter (`lab`, `notebook` or `nbclassic`) installed.

 To start the jupyter notebook, do
 ```bash
 jupyter notebook --no-browser --port 8xxx
 ```